 (a) Tomographic Images

 (b)Virtual Slicer

 Fig.1 Virtual Slicer

-area is one way to remove all the cancer cells.
-However, if too many healthy cells are resected, the burden on the patient is increased.
+increased.
 Therefore surgeons are required to grasp the 3-D extent of the lesion to determine the appropriate resection area.
 Fig.2 shows an illustration of an ideal resection.

 The surgeons use tomographic medical images such as MRI (Magnetic Resonance Imaging), CT (Computed Tomography) and Ultrasound Imaging data to decide the resection area.
 These modalities can be classified into two types.
 One type is MRI and CT.
 They have a high sensitivity towards tumors and are able to draw detailed images of tissues.
 They are generally taken by clinical specialist at the preoperative examination date.
 Another modality is Ultrasound.
-Ultrasound images have less sensibility
+Ultrasound images have less sensibility towards tumors than MRI and CT.
+However it can be taken by